CrvptiK/CrvptiK.github.io/README.md

-# CrvptiK.github.io
-Website for personal learning :))
+# Look, a first step

+Bookmark to keep updated :)
+Prepare for some Storytelling and Rpg Tools